On quasisymmetric plasma equilibria sustained by small force: Introduction

 The point of the bound \eqref{mhdwforcebd} is that if $\xi$ is a Killing field for the Euclidean metric $\delta$ then we can take $g = \delta$ in the above and by \eqref{mhdwforcebd}, the $B$ is then an exact solution of the MHS equations \eqref{steadymhd} with $f = 0$.
 In this sense, \eqref{mhdwforcebd} shows that one can construct approximate solutions to MHS with symmetry direction $\xi$ with error proportional to how far $\xi$ is from being a symmetry of $\R^3$.
 We remark that the proof is quantitative in that all the small parameters can be explicitly defined in terms of the inputs $\psi_0$, $C_0$, $P_0$, and $\xi$.
+Let us also remark that one is not free to choose $P$ from the outset and it is instead determined in the course of the proof to enforce a certain compatibility condition, see section \ref{mainthmpf}.

+The above theorem is perturbative, in the sense that the resulting magnetic field will be approximately axisymmetric and have a flux function close to a given $\psi_0$ satisfying the axisymmetric Grad-Shafranov equation \eqref{axigs}.
+As will be discussed in the upcoming section, the result follows from a theorem in \cite{CDG20} by deforming the given solution $\psi_0$ of the axisymmetric Grad-Shafranov equation \eqref{axigs} into a solution of the generalized Grad-Shafranov equation \eqref{gGS}. {The same theorem from \cite{CDG20} in fact allows one to deform a given solution $\psi_1$ to \eqref{gGS} for given $\xi = \xi_1$ into a solution $\psi_2$ to \eqref{gGS} with nearby, but different, $\xi = \xi_2$.
+Given a desired $\xi$, if one can produce a sequence of vector fields $\xi_0, \xi_1,..., \xi_{N-1}, \xi_N = \xi$ in such a way that the resulting solutions $\psi_0, \psi_1,..., \psi_{N-1}$ all satisfy the conditions \textbf{(H1)}--\textbf{(H2)} this would produce a flux function satisfying \eqref{gGS} far from axisymmetry.
+Note however that the resulting force in \eqref{steadymhd} could be quite large.}

+{ If one is only interested in constructing approximate equilibria, this can be achieved simply by pushing forward a given axisymmetric state by a volume preserving diffeomorphishm.
+The resulting flux function need not satisfy the generalized Grad-Shafranov equation \eqref{gGS}.
+On the other hand, the construction in Theorem \ref{noqsthmGS} does ensure that the generalized Grad-Shafranov equation is exactly satisfied.
+In light of the fact that \cite{Burby} shows that all unforced solutions to \eqref{steadymhd}-\eqref{Bbdy} must satisfy the equation \eqref{gGS}, our theorem may provide a path towards obtaining non-axisymmetric solutions without force.}